rustbridge/in-a-box/resources/social-media.md

 This is the part that is necessary.
 You want to make sure that your event is governed by a photo taking policy, meaning that you want to ask for people’s *consent* before you take their picture.
 The same thing goes for attendees taking pictures.

 Assume that every individual person is **not** ok with having their picture taken until you ask them to.
 The easiest way to do this is to sort this out at the beginning by asking the crowd of attendees if they’re okay with it.
-If not everyone is, *don’t* call them out — tell them that it’s okay, and ask the rest of the group to either be careful with or refrain from taking pictures with people in them altogether.
+HOWEVER, the easiest way is not often the best: Some people are uncomfortable with stating their preference out before a crowd, so consider providing a backchannel where people can inform you of their preference in private.
+If not everyone okay with photos, *don’t* call them out — tell them that it’s okay, and ask the rest of the group to either be careful with or refrain from taking pictures with people in them altogether.

 ## Social Media Hashtags

 A cool thing to do is to encourage attendees and teachers to post their learnings or other findings under a hashtag on platforms like Twitter or Instagram.
 This hashtag should be called `#RustBridgeLOCATION` or `#RustBridgeIDENTIFIER`, so like `#RustBridgeBerlin` or `#RustBridgeDC`.
 It’s also okay to just post under the `#RustBridge` hashtag, or both!
 Incentivize tagging posts by offering to retweet them with your event’s account, or the official RustBridge account, but be careful that they don’t violate your photo taking rules, as discussed in the previous section.
+Additionally, inform attendees that they can DM your account(s) in order to have their post retweeted.

 ## Social Media Accounts